Table of Contents

 From vaccinations and the right dental care to routine exams such as blood tests or screening for various diseases, you’ll find all of the preventative care and wellness tips for dogs in this article!
 So, if you want your canine friend to have a healthy and happy life, keep on reading!

 Both the American Animal Hospital Association and the American Veterinary Medical Association have come together to develop guidelines to assist pet parents in preventing these conditions and making sure that their dogs’ health status is always on par.
-In our following sections, we’ll discuss what these guidelines include.
+In the following sections, we’ll discuss what these guidelines include.

+One of the first steps in preventative care for dogs is vaccinations.
 Some of the most important vaccinations are given to a dog during the first year of its life.
 There are many vaccines for dogs these days, but they can be split up into two major categories: core and non-core vaccines.

 Core vaccines are those that can protect your dog against serious infectious illnesses such as parvovirus, distemper, or rabies.
 On the other hand, non-core vaccines have to be administered to dogs depending on their life situations.